November 21, 2024

 After a trip to Scotland in 1870, Arnott was gifted a Macaw by the ship’s captain.
 The bird developed a taste for Arnott’s biscuits, and became a cherished pet.

-Arnott liked the bird so much, he adopted a drawing of it, done by his daughter-in-law, as the company’s logo.
+Arnott liked the bird so much, he adopted a drawing of it, done by his daughter-in-law, as the company’s logo (it remains so, to this day).

 Original drawing of the Macaw, used in the Arnott's logo